jferard/MoreBasicFunctions/doc/README.md

-The subdirectory `idl` contains LibreOffice IDL files.
-All interfaces are documented here.
+The subdirectory `pages` contains the HTML documentation.

 For examples, see `ts-resources/TestSuite.txt`.